Polizia Penitenziaria: Recruiting

-The Polizia Penitenziaria recruits his members through an open, public and competitive exam which is announced by the Ministry of Justice.
-A quote of the available working posts can be reserved by law to the promotion of internal workers or people who have contracted a permanent and irreversible infirmity in the fulfillment of their duty.
-An analogue right could be reserved to their more proximate relatives.
+The Polizia Penitenziaria recruits its members through an open, public, and competitive exam which is announced by the Ministry of Justice.

+The training academies for the Polizia Penitenziaria are located in Aversa, Monastir, Cairo Montenotte, Castiglione delle Stiviere, Parma, Portici, Rome, San Pietro Clarenza, Verbania, and Sulmona.

+Previous requirements

 Until the approval of the ordinary law n.
-225 of August 23, 2004, the selection was open to any Italian civil citizen who had the requisites for absolving the military service.
+225 23 August 2004, the selection was open to any Italian civil citizen who had the requisites for absolving the military service.

 Those people had the right to absolve it directly within the Polizia Penitenziaria, after having passed the public exam for the qualification as an auxiliary agent.
 The selection was reserved to the Italian male residents who were eligible for the military service.

 From 1 January 2005 to 31 December 2016, the working positions, which had been object of public selection, were reserved to volunteers who had a conscription in the Italian Armed Forces for one year (VFP1) or for four years (VFP4).

-On January 1, 2017, the public selections were newly open to civil citizens and a share of 40% of the available working roles began to be reserved to them.
+On 1 January 2017, the public selections were newly open to civil citizens and a share of 40% of the available working roles began to be reserved to them.

 The psycho-physical requisites were the same fixed by the Decree of Italian President of Republic n.
 904, which had come into force on 23 December 1983.

 As of July 2021, the winners of the public exam have to frequent and pass an additional formative course whose duration ranges from around a year for the auxiliary agents to 24 months for the police commissioners.

 The latter position is solely accessible by people who are graduated with a 5-years degree in Jurisprudence or analogue degree titles.